wiimmers/ShamRock-it-Client/README.md

 an IT and Maintenance ticketing suite, while also allowing users to backup user files for transfer to another system.
 ShamRock.it has an additional binary for administrators that creates an encrypted 'assets' file for secure storage and use of credentials.
 ShamRock-it-Secure-Assets is needed to create this file.
 The 'assets' file with the encrypted information is placed in the assets direcory under src-tauri and decrypted within ShamRock.it.
+Integrates with Tizen OS Samsung TV App:
+ShamRock-iTV, through the use of a Node.js web server hosted in a Docker container: ShamRock-iTV-Webhook, to display tickets on a Samsung TV.

 ###     Ticketing
 - Click the submit ticket button